 ENVIROTHON – A competition for high school students

 The Envirothon is a high school environmental competition in which students compete in teams of five, answering hands-on, on-site questions about wildlife, forestry, soils, and aquatics.
-Delaware County teams compete the last week of April in the Area competition, which is held in the southern/central part of Ohio with the exact location changing each year.
-The top four teams at the Area competition advance to the Ohio Envirothon, held in mid June.
-Teams at the Ohio Envirothon compete for prize money and a trip to the international Envirothon competition.
+Delaware County teams compete in the Spring in an Area competition, which is held in the southern/central part of Ohio with the exact location changing each year.
+The top four teams at the Area competition advance to the Ohio Envirothon, held in mid-June.
+Teams at the Ohio Envirothon compete for prize money and a trip to the bi-national, Envirothon competition.

 - Stimulate, reinforce, and enhance interest in environmental sciences